FosgateGitHub08252023/pub/AH-MR.md

 >>>>>

-ChatGPT
 fios linwood free IP

+late night like 8pm for a blip?

-change public IPs on linwood new ISP remove all vlans from HP switch except 196
+change public IPs on linwood new ISP from /27 (30) and /29 (6) need our account number

+bandwidth of VFO's 144.202 DIA bandidth of VFO's 66.206 DIA?

+remove all vlans from HP switch except 196... we don't have mgmt vlan.. remove logical VR and change that log to FL and one to VF

+will begin tagging you on anything new I add to JIRA

+Changes tonight? very late on Saturday, early on Sunday or night of the cutover?
+Assign VLAN 3000 to port 13 of the HP switches
+NAT VFO 10.61 and 10.56.
+If not urgent like P1 then should not come to you

+VLAN3000
+Fortigate password
+token
+vault
+number of user to remove